 Important dates

-• Call text for the offer
+• Call text for the call for proposals

 • This the call for proposals is aimed at Swedish higher education institutions that want to strengthen their research and innovation collaboration with actors in southern Africa.
 From now on, we will refer to southern Africa (outside South Africa) as just southern Africa.

-The focus is on materials and minerals linked to the mining sector, and the projects should have potential to contribute to sustainable value chains for raw materials.
+The focus is on materials and minerals linked to the mining sector, and the projects will have potential to contribute to sustainable value chains for raw materials.
 The aim is to promote sustainable social development in the region and strengthen cooperation between Sweden and the partner countries, so that the results create benefits both nationally and in southern Africa.

 Applicant will develop knowledge and skills in innovative ways that support sustainable extraction, manufacturing, use, reuse and recycling of raw materials.
 Participants are also expected to contribute to a Swedish presence in the region by having key individuals stationed at an African university for a period of time.

-Project consortia can apply for up to SEK 9 million for collaborative projects that aim to initiate and establish long-term collaboration with actors in southern Africa.
+Project consortia can apply for up to 9 million SEK for collaborative projects that aim to initiate and establish long-term collaboration with actors in southern Africa.
 Vinnova's funding may amount to a maximum of 80 percent of the project's total eligible cost.

 The project duration should be a maximum of 3 years.

 The purpose of this call for proposals is to broaden Swedish involvement in the region and establish new, long-term partnerships with strategically important mining and mineral nations that currently lack corresponding structures for collaboration with Sweden.
-By directing support to countries in southern Africa outside South Africa (e.g. Botswana, Namibia, Zambia, DRC, etc.), Vinnova wants to stimulate the emergence of new nodes for innovation and research, in line with the ambitions to diversify Sweden's access to sustainable raw material chains.
+By directing the support to countries in southern Africa outside South Africa (for example, Botswana, Namibia, Zambia, DRC, etc.), Vinnova wants to stimulate the emergence of new nodes for innovation and research, in line with the ambitions to diversify Sweden's access to sustainable raw material chains.

 The initiative will help strengthen Sweden's position as a knowledge nation by contributing innovation and research expertise and participating in concrete collaborative projects with key players in the region.

 Southern Africa has rich mineral and metal resources that are crucial for the global digital and green transition.
 Sweden is also a world leader in sustainable mining and mineral technology.
-Deeper collaboration between Swedish actors and partner countries in the region can therefore create significant benefits, such as increased innovative capacity, more sustainable resource use, improved working environment and reduced impact on people and the environment throughout the value chain.
+Deeper collaboration between Swedish actors and partner countries in the region can therefore create significant benefits, such as increased innovative capacity, more sustainable resource use, improved working conditions and reduced impact on people and the environment throughout the value chain.

 Read more about FOI challenges in the raw materials sector